ging/fiware-chef_validator/doc/source/usermanual.rst

 FI-Ware Chef Validator
 ----------------------

-An OpenStack validator for the deployment of chef recipes implemented as a service with an OpenStack-native Rest API
+An OpenStack validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API

 External Dependencies